Michigan Firearms Charges

 Felon in Possession of a Firearm

 In Michigan a convicted felon is forbidden from carrying a gun unless they have undergone a very strict process to have their gun rights restored.
 A felon found in possession of a gun is subject to felony charges.
-For more information, go to www.RestoreMyGunRights.info
+For more information on possession of a firearm during the commision of a felony, please read this.
+For information about having your gun rights restored, go to www.RestoreMyGunRights.info

 Possession of Firearms on Certain Premises